SteveBarnett/human-centred/community.md

 With a lot of help from some friends, I started the [Cape Town chapter](https://railsbridgecapetown.org/) of [RailsBridge](http://railsbridge.org/): an organisation that offers free workshops on Rails, Ruby, and other web technologies for groups of people that are underrepresented in tech.
 From April 2013 until March 2018, I helped organise and mentor at the quarterly workshops.

+Near the start of 2018 I realised I was overdoing things a bit and taking on too much.
+I decided to take a break from being in an organiser role, and focus more on giving talks and workshops.

 ### Workshops and speaking

-I love helping people learn new things, or get better at things they already known.
-I like sharing what I learn, so I give talks at local meetups and conferences.
-Here are some workshops I&#8217;ve helped design and run.
+Here are some recent talks and workshops that I've done.

 #### 2019
 {: #workshops-and-talks-2019 }